autoinst

 Automatically installing the fonts into a suitable TEXMF tree (as

-directory searching (such as MiKTeX), autoinst will complain that it
+own directory searching, such as MiKTeX, autoinst will complain that it

-cannot find the kpsewhich program and install all generated files into
+cannot find the kpsewhich program and move all generated files into a

-subdirectories of the current directory.
-If you use such a TeX
+subdirectory "autoinst_output/" of the current directory.
+If you use

-distribution, you should either move these files to their correct
+such a TeX distribution, you should either move these files to their

-destinations by hand, or use the -target option (see "COMMAND-LINE
+correct destinations by hand, or use the -target option (see "COMMAND-

 COMMAND-LINE OPTIONS

-cases you won't need these options; but most aspects of its operation
+usually won't need these options; but most aspects of its operation can

 You may use either one or two dashes before options, and option names